Disk & Partition Management

 8. To assign a drive letter to the new partition, run assign letter=X where X is the letter you choose.

-9. Type exit to close diskpart.
+9. Type exit to close DiskPart.
 Your drive is formatted.

 GParted